 Give us a call to discuss groups for parties, bridal showers, wedding parties and more.

-We have a very easy self check in and self check out system.
+The first reason is convenience!
+We have a very easy self check in and self check out system, which gives our guests optimal privacy.
+We are not another chain hotel - enjoy our wrap around porch and front garden areas.
 Our Inn also has the best location in Hays!
 Walk to everything you need!
+Continental breakfast, coffee, and tea provided in your suite.
+No rushing to meet dining times, eat and drink at your convenience.
 We also strive for a 5 star stay every time - we want to make this your home away from home.
 Anything you need, just ask!
+We will try our best to accommodate.
 As a small family owned business, we are very grateful for the guests that stay here.
 We are constantly updating the property to keep the historic charm with the modern amenities you desire.